Fire Ants vs Red Ants: How to Identify and Control These Pests

 Understanding how fire ant colonies operate helps explain why these insects spread so successfully and why they’re harder to control than native ant species.

-Imported fire ants can establish both single-queen and multiple-queen colonies.
+Fire ants can have both single-queen and multiple-queen colonies.
 Single-queen colonies typically spread through mating flights, while multiple-queen colonies can also spread when queens and workers move to establish satellite nests.
 This flexibility gives fire ants a significant advantage over native ant species.

 Fire ant colonies also exhibit polydomous behavior, meaning they can maintain multiple connected nest sites across a territory.
 When you treat one fire ant mound, worker ants might simply relocate to backup sites nearby.